cedricziel/aha-js/docs/IdeasApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **ideasCreateProxyVote**
+# **ideasCreateEndorsement**
-> IdeasCreateProxyVote201Response ideasCreateProxyVote(ideaProxyVoteRequest)
+> IdeasCreateEndorsement201Response ideasCreateEndorsement(ideaEndorsementRequest)

-Creates a proxy vote on an idea on behalf of another user.
+Creates an endorsement (proxy vote) on an idea on behalf of another user.

 ### Example